 Associate Professor Rodney GreenAssociate Professor, Rural Human Biosciences

-Rod is an Associate Professor in Human Anatomy and Postgraduate Coordinator in the Department of Pharmacy & Applied Science.
+Rod is an Associate Professor in Human Anatomy in the Department of Pharmacy & Biomedical Sciences.
 Rod is also a long-term Council member and the current President of the Australian and New Zealand Association of Clinical Anatomists (ANZACA).

 Rod is also involved in scholarship of teaching, particularly around innovative ways of teaching anatomy to Allied Health students.
 He has initiated and contributed significantly to the development of blended learning in anatomy at La Trobe.
 Rod has been the recipient of over $15,000 of grants for his work in anatomy teaching.